Contents

 Natural Light.

 Houses are ending up being greener.
-Saving energy is a major cornerstone of residential LEED accreditation.
-LEED homes consume to 30% less energy than non-LEED homes.
-Skylights bring totally free, clean, natural light into houses, minimizing the amount of artificial light needed in a house.
+Saving energy is a significant foundation of residential LEED certification.
+LEED houses use up to 30% less energy than non-LEED homes.
+Skylights bring totally free, clean, natural light into houses, decreasing the quantity of artificial light needed in a home.

 Heat Gain When Needed.